Vomit Launch

 Vomit Launch was an indie rock band formed in Chico, California in 1985 as "an excuse to drink beer".
 In 1992, the band called it quits and played their last show on December 11, 1992.

 Larry Crane, who played bass for the band, now runs Tape Op magazine.
 Trish de Rowland lives in Chico, California with her writer/musician/model husband, Bob Howard.
 Steve Bragg also resides in Chico, where he runs the screen print/embroidery business 'Limey Tees'.
-Lindsey Thrasher co-owns and runs Exiled Records in Portland, OR.